If You Bought a TelexFree AdCentral or AdCentral Family Package, a $22.5 Million Class Action Settlement May Affect Your Rights

 7. What does the settlement provide?

-This settlement with the Fidelity Bank Defendants provides for a payment of $22,500,000 in cash and continuing cooperation by the Fidelity Bank Defendants.
-In return for the payment and benefits, Settlement Class Members are required to give up their claims against Fidelity Bank, John Merrill and their past, present and future employees, officers, directors, corporators, spouses, heirs, trusts, trustees, executors, estates, administrators, beneficiaries, distributees, foundations, agents, fiduciaries, partners, partnerships, joint ventures, member firms, limited liability companies, corporations, parents, subsidiaries, divisions, affiliates, associated entities, principals, managing directors, members, managers, predecessors, predecessors-in-interest, successors, successors-in-interest, assigns, advisors, consultants, brokers, dealers, lenders, attorneys, representatives, accountants, insurers, coinsurers, reinsurers, associates and their related parties.
+The settlement with TD Bank provides for a payment of $95,000,000.
+The settlement with the IPS Defendants provides for a payment of $500,000.
+The settlement with the Mitchell/Telecom Logic Defendants provides for a payment of $25,000.
+All of the settlements also require continuing cooperation by the Settling Defendants to the extent set forth in their individual Settlement Agreements.
+In return for the payment and benefits, Settlement Class Members are required to give up their claims against Settling Defendants and their past, present, and future employees, officers, directors, corporators, spouses, heirs, trusts, trustees, executors, estates, administrators, beneficiaries, distributees, foundations, agents, fiduciaries, partners, partnerships, joint ventures, member firms, limited liability companies, corporations, parents, subsidiaries, divisions, affiliates, associated entities, principals, managing directors, members, managers, predecessors, predecessors-in-interest, successors, successors-in-interest, assigns, advisors, consultants, brokers, dealers, lenders, attorneys, representatives, accountants, insurers, coinsurers, reinsurers, associates, and their related parties.

 8. When can I get a payment?